cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 Scala DSL based linear algebra framework designed to aid mathematicians, statisticians and data scientists in implementing their own algorithms quickly and efficiently [@hid-sp18-510-web-Mahout].
-Initiated based on Andrew Ng et al.'s paper "Map-Reduce for Machine Learning on Multicore" [@hid-sp18-510-ng-Mahout], it has evolved over time to cover other general machine-learning approaches [@hid-sp18-510-ibm-Mahout].
+Initiated based on Andrew Ng et al.'s paper

+> ``Map-Reduce for Machine Learning on
+> Multicore'' [@hid-sp18-510-ng-Mahout], it has evolved over time to
+> cover other general machine-learning
+> approaches [@hid-sp18-510-ibm-Mahout].

 While Apache Spark is recommended back end, where core algorithms are implemented on top of Apache Hadoop, Mahout is also extensible to other back ends and standalone implementations [@hid-sp18-510-wiki-Mahout].